NickBaldassarre/UFOs/README.md

 One major drawback of the site is that the input boxes are case sensitive.
 This is especially apparent if accessing the site from a device with auto capitalization enabled.

 I recommend adding the ability to filter for keywords in the comments, such as "HOAX" and "NUFORC".
-I also recommend obtaining a much larger dataset in order to really utilize the analytical capabilities fo the site.
+I also recommend transforming the data in the duration column so that the ability to search based on duration can be effectively added.
+Finally, I recommend obtaining a much larger dataset in order to really utilize the analytical capabilities fo the site.